-I always thought that doing a speed-reading course would be a good thing to do as a scientist.
-With the amount of literature we need to consume, speed-reading (the art of reading faster without reducing comprehension) would save a lot of time.
+I always thought that doing a speed reading course would be a good thing to do as a scientist.
+With the amount of literature we need to consume, speed reading (the art of reading faster without reducing comprehension) would save a lot of time.

-But it turns out that you don’t really need to spend any cash on a course to teach you to read more quickly.
-There are some pretty simple steps that you can use to dramatically improve your reading speed that won’t cost you a penny.
+But it turns out that you don’t really need to spend any cash on a course to teach you to read your scientific papers (and everything else) more quickly.

 1. For 2 minutes: Practice reading as fast as possible, using a tracer to guide you.
 Don’t worry about comprehension to begin with—that will come.

-“We wish to suggest a structure for the salt of deoxyribose nucleic acid (D.N.A.).”
+“We wish to suggest a structure for the salt of deoxyribose nucleic acid (DNA).”

 3. For 2 minutes: Practice reading each line in only two snapshots using your focus on the third and third from last words as an anchor.

 4. For 3 minutes: Read too fast.
 Using techniques 1–3, practice reading too fast for comprehension for a couple of pages and then (still using the techniques) slow down to a pace that you can comprehend the text.

 Obviously the more you repeat the cycle, the faster you will get.
 If you have a go, please drop me a comment—I’d be interested to hear how it went for you.

 p.s.
 If you want to monitor your progress, measure your reading speed (words per minute) before and after this training.